 ACT/ LINK LED SPEED LED

 Status Description Status Description

 OFF No link OFF 10 Mbps connection

 GREEN Linked ORANGE 100 Mbps connection

-BLINKING Data activity
+BLINKING Data activity GREEN 1 Gbps connection

-- 4. Line In port (light blue).
-This port connects a tape, CD, DVD player, or other audio sources.
-In 4-channel and 6-channel configuration, the function of this port becomes Front Speaker Out. - 5.
+- 4. Rear Speaker Out port (gray).
+This port connects the rear speakers on a 4-channel, 6-channel, or 8-channel audio configuration. - 5.
+Side Speaker Out port (black).
+This port connects the side speakers in an 8-channel audio configuration. - 6.
+Line In port (light blue).
+This port connects a tape, CD, DVD player, or other audio sources. - 7.
 Line Out port (lime).
 This port connects a headphone or a speaker.
-In 4-channel and 6-channel configuration, the function of this port becomes Rear Speaker Out. - 6.
+In 4-channel, 6-channel, and 8-channel configuration, the function of this port becomes Front Speaker Out. - 8.
 Microphone port (pink).
-This port connects a microphone.
-In a 6-channel configuration, the function of this port becomes Center/Subwoofer.
+This port connects a microphone. - 9.
+Center/Subwoofer port (yellow orange).
+This port connects the center/subwoofer speakers.

-Refer to the audio configuration table for the function of the audio ports in 2, 4, or 6-channel configuration.
+Refer to the audio configuration table for the function of the audio ports in 2, 4, 6, or 8-channel configuration.

-Audio 2, 4, or 6-channel configuration
+Audio 2, 4, 6, or 8-channel configuration

-Port Headset 2-channel 4-channel 6-channel Light Blue Line In Front Speaker Out Front Speaker Out Lime Line Out Rear Speaker Out Rear Speaker Out Pink Mic In Mic In Center/Subwoofer
+Port Headset 2-channel 4-channel 6-channel 8-channel Light Blue Line In Line In Line In Line In Lime Line Out Front Speaker Out Front Speaker Out Front Speaker Out Pink Mic In Mic In Mic In Mic In Gray - Rear Speaker Out Rear Speaker Out Rear Speaker Out Black - - - Side Speaker Out Yellow Orange - - Center/Subwoofer Center/Subwoofer

-- 7. USB 2.0 ports 3 and 4.
-These two 4-pin Universal Serial Bus (USB) ports are available for connecting USB 2.0 devices. - 8.
+- 10. USB 2.0 ports 3 and 4.
+These two 4-pin Universal Serial Bus (USB) ports are available for connecting USB 2.0 devices. - 11.
 USB 2.0 ports 1 and 2.
-These two 4-pin Universal Serial Bus (USB) ports are available for connecting USB 2.0 devices. - 9.
-VGA port.
-This 15-pin VGA port connects to a VGA monitor. - 10.
+These two 4-pin Universal Serial Bus (USB) ports are available for connecting USB 2.0 devices. - 12.
 Serial connector.
-This 9-pin COM1 port is for serial devices. - 11.
+This 9-pin COM1 port is for serial devices. - 13.
+S/PDIF Out port.
+This port connects an external audio output device via a coaxial S/PDIF cable. - 14.
 PS/2 keyboard port (purple).
 This port is for a PS/2 keyboard.